jtlocsei/electric-with-firebase-auth/README.md

 - For production deployment, use an environment variable to specify the path of the Firebase secret JSON file instead of hard coding it.
 - The `DebugInfo` component in `main.cljc` exposes sensitive information and should never be used in production

+**Libraries Used**:
+- `com.google.firebase/firebase-admin {:mvn/version "9.4.3"}` in `deps.edn`
+- `"firebase": "^11.6.1"` in `package.json`
+- `"process": "^0.11.10"` in `package.json`.
+Needed in order for the firebase client-side library to work.
+This is a common issue when using shadow-cljs 3.x with various npm libraries - see [discussion on Clojurians slack](https://clojurians.slack.com/archives/C6N245JGG/p1745575597950839).

 **Further Reading**:
 - [Firebase Web Authentication Guide](https://firebase.google.com/docs/auth/web/start) - Essential reading for understanding how Firebase authentication works in web applications
 - [Firebase Token Verification Guide](https://firebase.google.com/docs/auth/admin/verify-id-tokens) - Important documentation about server-side token verification